adityakishan2018/AboutPrivateProjects/README.md

+# Brief description about the private projects on my github account.Please contact me if you want to view the complete code.

 # AiD | Integrated AI tool in shopping malls to aid advertising decisions

 Big shopping malls are facing competition from e-commerce giants like Flipkart and